A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Introduction

 \gls{opinf}~\cite{peherstorfer_data-driven_2016,BENNER2020113433} offers a physics-aware, non-intrusive alternative.
 Instead of learning black-box surrogates, \gls{opinf} identifies reduced operators directly from trajectory data projected onto a reduced basis.
 This approach has the advantage of being parsimonious, data-efficient, and interpretable, while remaining consistent with the structure of the \gls{rom}.
 Nevertheless, \gls{opinf} typically assumes that the reduced operators have a polynomial structure, which can be restrictive in cases where the dynamics involve more complex nonlinear interactions.

 Latent Dynamics modeling frameworks~\cite{bonneville2024comprehensivereviewlatentspace,FARENGA2025107146} take yet another route.
 The central idea is that the solution trajectories of high-dimensional problems evolve on a low-dimensional manifold, which can be identified either with linear projections (e.g. \gls{pod}) or with nonlinear encoders (e.g., autoencoders~\cite{lusch_deep_2017,kramer_nonlinear_2019}).
-Once the manifold is fixed, the latent dynamics can be learned in different ways. \gls{sindy}~\cite{1517384113} discovers sparse governing equations from a library of candidate functions, offering interpretability and parsimony. \gls{neuralodes}~\cite{chen_neural_2019} instead parametrize continuous-time dynamics through a trainable vector field.
+Once the manifold is fixed, the latent dynamics can be learned in different ways. \glspl{neuralode}~\cite{chen_neural_2019} model continuous-time dynamics by learning the time derivative as a neural network. \gls{sindy}~\cite{1517384113} also parametrizes the derivative in continuous time, but restricts it to a sparse linear combination of predefined candidate functions, leading to interpretable governing equations.
+More recent developments further combine physics-based structure and data-driven learning for parametric reduced-order modeling~\cite{10.1063/5.0308144}, and explore advanced nonlinear manifold-learning strategies such as probabilistic manifold decomposition~\cite{guo2025nonlinearmodelreductionprobabilistic}, as well as autoencoder-based \glspl{rom} enhanced through self-attention mechanisms~\cite{FuAnonlinear}.

 In the \gls{hts} field as well, machine learning–based approaches have recently been applied to accelerate quench detection and AC loss estimation~\cite{10412643, 10896621}.
 However, their application to reduced-order modeling of nonlinear electromagnetic simulations remains largely unexplored.